vikaspal9131/nuvaria/README.md

 # nuvaria

-# This is an update of Bavaria.
+# This is an update of Navaria.
 In the upcoming time, it will change, like the given UI, multiple features, user dashboard, etc.